 I spent a lot of time on Sailrite’s website researching machines and watching videos on working with Sunbrella Marine Grade Fabric.
-I decided on Sailrite’s Ultrafeed LS-1 PLUS machine.
-I selected the PLUS package because I wanted the Industrial Carrying Case and accessories included in that package.
+I decided on Sailrite’s Ultrafeed LS machine.
 I was not disappointed.
 The day my machine arrived, I spent time watching Sailrite’s assembly video and videos on winding bobbins, threading the machine, and sewing basic seams.
 Without these videos, I would not have felt comfortable setting up my machine and getting started sewing.
 They were incredibly helpful.

 Q: Do you plan to sew other projects using the Ultrafeed?

 Now that I’ve finished the awnings, I’m excited to try other projects that utilize Sunbrella, such as patio cushions or maybe a heavy duty tent for my husband’s hunting trips.
 He’s already asked me to do some repairs on one of his canvas backpacks.
 Now that I have the experience, the tools and the Ultrafeed LS machine, I’m thinking the sky’s the limit!

 Q: What was the most rewarding, and most challenging, part of constructing this project?

 One of the most rewarding parts of the project was simply the realization that I could recreate a large custom item from scratch if I invested in the right tools and materials.
 The other big rewards are the energy savings on the second floor of my house, which, in the absence of awnings, can be very hot in the summer, not to mention saving over $2,500 by making the awnings myself.
 That’s even after my investment in the LS, the fabric, and the tools and supplies needed.